 2) Assure them that you’re there to help.

 Assure your child that you will help them figure this out; that you’ll always support them; and that together you will resolve whatever is going on so they don’t have to feel this way any longer.
 Make it clear that suicide is a maladaptive irreversible solution to whatever the problem is and that you are confident your child will be able to feel better soon once they’ve shared this information and asked for help.

 3) Explain the need to get a professional involved.

 Let your child know that while many teens have passing thoughts like this, they can be distressing, and since you’re not a mental health professional, you’d like her to speak to someone who can better evaluate what is going on and how to best help them.

 If your teen is able to commit to safety, to not act impulsively or engage in suicidal behavior, then the parent should arrange an appointment with a mental health professional as soon as possible.
 Dialectical behavior therapy (DBT) is the recommended evidence-based therapy for suicidal youth.
 If the child is not able to say with conviction that he or she is able to maintain safety, then an immediate evaluation in an emergency room is indicated.
 When in doubt, have your teen evaluated in your nearest emergency room.

 5) Take further preventative action.

-During and even up to at least 12 weeks following a suicidal crisis, parents should remove access to firearms if there is any concern about a teenager having suicidal urges since the risk of suicide increases five-fold when there is access.
+During and even up to at least 12 weeks following a suicidal crisis, parents should remove access to firearms and other weapons if there is any concern about a teenager having suicidal urges.
+Keep in mind that the risk of suicide increases five-fold when there is access.